paragi/rocket-store-node/README.md

 const rs = require('rocket-store');
 ```

-Rocket-store does not require initialization:
+Rocket-Store does not require initialization:
 * The storage area defaults to the OS temp dir.
 * When trying to get a non existant collection, the reply is that no records were found.
 * When posting to a non existant collection, it is created.